zrz8402/python-for-everyone-exercise/README.md

         {'Fri': 20, 'Thu': 6, 'Sat': 1}
 - Exercise 3&4: Write a program to read through a mail log, build a his- togram using a dictionary to count how many messages have come from each email address, and print the dictionary.
 Add code to the program to figure out who has the most messages in the file.
 - Exercise 5: This program records the domain name where the message was sent from instead of who the mail came from.
 At the end of the program, print out the contents of your dictionary.

+## Chapter 10 Tuples
+- Exercise 1: Read and parse the “From” lines and pull out the addresses from the line.
+Count the number of messages from each person using a dictionary.
+Print the person with the most commits by creating a list of (count, email) tuples from the dictionary.
+Then sort the list in reverse order and print out the person who has the most commits.